scionproto/scion/doc/cryptography/drkey.rst

 * **Host address** in Lvl2/3 derivations (variable size).

-The derivation using CBC MAC is safe since all fields are of a fixed size, expect for the host address whose length is prepended.
+The derivation using CBC MAC is safe since all fields are of a fixed size, except for the host address whose length is prepended.

 Key Validity time
 =================